strowk/tisq/README.md

 - Write and execute SQL queries.
 - View query execution results in table.
 - Switch between multiple query tabs with different connections.
+- Save query editors content on exit and restore on start.
 - Customizable keybindings by config TOML file.
-- Save query editors content on exit and restore on start.
+- Customizable snippets expansion with a set of predefined queries.

 ## Status